PhD topics in HR to shift to the Academic sector and join an MBA College as a Lecturer

 iftikf1

 I have been working in the HR Department.
-I have recently decided to shift to the Academic sector and join an MBA College as a Lecturer.
-I have also decided to do a PhD in HR.
-I want some suggestions regd the"Topics of HR" in which i can do PhD?
+I have recently decided to shift to the academic sector and join an MBA College as a Lecturer.
+I have also decided to pursue a PhD in HR.
+I want some suggestions regarding the topics of HR in which I can do my PhD.

 nashbramhall